RedisLabs/engineering-blog/content/posts/redis-assisted-client-side-caching-in-python.md

   - author:
       name: "Itamar Haber"
       link: "https://twitter.com/itamarhaber"
-tags: ["caching", "client", "python"]
+tags: ["cache", "client", "python"]
 ---

 <script type="text/javascript" src="https://www.gstatic.com/charts/loader.js"></script>
 <script type="text/javascript" src="/client-side-cache-chart.js"></script>

 Everybody knows that there are only two hard problems in computer science: cache invalidation and naming things.
 This post, as you may have guessed from its name, is about dealing with the first one: cache invalidation problem.
-I wrote it because a new feature in Redis v6 makes it easier for clients to manage a local cache.
+I wrote it because a new feature in Redis 6 makes it easier for clients to manage a local cache.
 This mini-project's source files can be found in the [rsacsc-py](https://github.com/itamarhaber/rsacsc-py) repository.

 ## Preface
 I am not going to address the need for caching per se.
 We cache data practically in every aspect of computer engineering to reduce the time it takes us to access it subsequently.
 We cache on oh-so-many levels, and will continue to do so until someone finally cracks [instantaneous communication](https://phys.org/news/2019-12-chip-to-chip-quantum-teleportation-harnessing-silicon.html), and probably afterwards.